MercuryWorkshop/anuraOS/documentation/Anura-API.md

 anura.net.fetch; // Same functionality as built in fetch function

 anura.net.WebSocket; // Same functionality as built in WebSocket constructor

-anura.net.Socket; // Open a TCP Socket

-anura.x86.TLSSocket; // Open a TCP socket but using TLS
 ```

 ## anura.fs